accordproject/models/DEVELOPERS.md

 changes.

-This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of Cicero-UI and running the build.
+This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of models and running the build.

 ## License <a name="license"></a>